 Place 2 tablespoons blackberry syrup in each julep cup.
 Add 1 tablespoon lemon juice and 6 mint leaves to each cup.
 Muddle the mint leaves into the syrup in each cup just until lightly crushed (don't overdo it, or the mint will become bitter).

-Add 3 ounces (1/3 cup) bourbon to each cup and fill with crushed ice.
+Add 1/3 cup (about 2.5 ounces) bourbon to each cup and fill with crushed ice.
 Stir until the cup starts to look frosty on the outside.
 Add additional ice to the cup to fill.
 Serve, garnished with mint leaves, curled lemon peel, and additional berries, if desired.

 - Triple Berry: macerate equal parts of quartered strawberries, raspberries, and blackberries (1/2 pint total)